-We estimate that the net proceeds to us from the sale of the shares of our Class A common stock in this offering will be approximately \$369.4 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their over-allotment option to purchase additional shares in this offering in full, we estimate that our net proceeds will be approximately \$416.7 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us from the sale of the shares of our Class A common stock in this offering will be approximately \$290.3 million, based upon an initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their over-allotment option to purchase additional shares in this offering in full, we estimate that our net proceeds will be approximately \$327.3 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We will not receive any of the proceeds from any sale of shares in this offering by the selling stockholders.

 We intend to use a portion of the net proceeds to repay all outstanding indebtedness under our existing New Credit Agreement and to pay related fees and expenses.
 As of March 31, 2020, our indebtedness includes \$175.0 million outstanding under the term loan entered into under the New Credit Agreement.
-Proceeds from the term loan were used to repay amounts outstanding under the Company's previous credit agreement of \$61.7 million, with the balance being used to fund a portion of a \$123.0 million dividend to our stockholders on May 29, 2020, \$122.8 million of which was paid to our directors Amanda Westphal Radcliffe, Stefanie Westphal Thompson and Jeffrey Westphal and, in each case, related trusts held for his or her benefit of his or her immediate family.
+Proceeds from the term loan were used to repay amounts outstanding under the Company's previous credit agreement of \$61.7 million, with the balance being used to fund a portion of a \$123.0 million dividend to our stockholders on May 29, 2020, \$122.8 million of which was paid to our directors Amanda Westphal Radcliffe, Stefanie Westphal Thompson and Jeffrey Westphal and, in each case, related trusts held for his or her benefit or the benefit of his or her immediate family.
 The term loan bears interest at a rate of 2.50% and will become due in March 2023.
-In addition, we intend to use approximately \$22.9 million of the proceeds from this offering to pay for costs we expect to incur in connection with the payment of withholding taxes of approximately \$13.8 million and the repurchase by us of approximately 476,530 shares of Class A common stock for approximately \$9.1 million as a result of the amendment of outstanding SARs as part of this offering.
+In addition, we intend to use approximately \$17.7 million of the proceeds from this offering to pay for costs we expect to incur in connection with the payment of withholding taxes of approximately \$10.6 million and the repurchase by us of approximately 470,360 shares of Class A common stock for approximately \$7.1 million (assuming an initial public offering price of \$15.00 per share of Class A common stock, which is the midpoint of the price range set forth on the cover page of this prospectus) as a result of the amendment of outstanding SARs as part of this offering.
 See "Executive Compensation."
 The remainder of the net proceeds will be used for working capital and other general corporate purposes, including investments in our products, technology and sales force.
 Under the terms of the New Credit Agreement, this offering will constitute a triggering event, which will require the immediate repayment of the New Term Loan.